azureprofessional/azure-concept/1000-Basic-Infrastructure/1900-Backup-and-Recovery.md

 ### What is Azure Site Recovery

 Azure Site Recovery (ASR) is a service, that orchestrates and automates replication and failover of your Azure VMs between different Regions, of your on-premises VMs and physical servers to Azure and of your on-premises machines to a secondary datacenter.
 It's processes assist you in providing meaningful contributions to your business-continuity and disaster recovery strategy.
 Additionally, Azure Site Recovery allows you to move your IaaS-Solutions to other Regions or into Availability Zones.

 ### How does it work?

-To explain how ASR works, We'll be employing a Demo Environment, that looks like the following picture:
+To explain how ASR works, let's go through an example:

 ![](../media/enable-replication-step-1.png)